Fair Summarization: Bridging Quality and Diversity in Extractive Summaries: Fair Extractive Summarizers

 The task of clustering is central to the FairExtract process, which aims to generate diversity-preserving summaries.
 The method combines document embeddings, fairlet decomposition, and clustering techniques to ensure both fairness and quality.
 Below, we describe the steps involved in detail:

 \begin{enumerate} \item \textbf{Embedding Documents:} We begin by embedding each document (tweet) into a high-dimensional space (e.g., using a pretrained model such as BERT \citep{devlin-etal-2019-bert}), capturing its semantic content in Euclidean space.
 This embedding enables us to compute meaningful distances between documents, which is crucial for clustering. \item \textbf{Fairlet Decomposition:} To ensure fairness in the summarization process, we decompose the dataset into fairlets.
 A fairlet is the smallest set of documents that maintains proportional balance between two groups, $G_1$ and $G_2$ \citep{backurs2019scalable}.
-If the proportions of $G_1$ and $G_2$ are $g_1$ and $g_2$, respectively, where $\text{gcd}(g_1, g_2) = 1$, a fairlet must contain exactly $g_1$ documents from $G_1$ and $g_2$ documents from $G_2$.
+Assume the desired ratio of documents from $G_1$ to $G_2$ is $g_1:g_2$, where $g_1$ and $g_2$ are coprime (i.e., $\gcd(g_1, g_2) = 1$).
+Then, a fairlet is defined as the smallest group of documents that exactly preserves this ratio, containing exactly $g_1$ documents from $G_1$ and $g_2$ documents from $G_2$.
 This ensures that the composition of the fairlet reflects the required ratio between the two groups, maintaining fairness at the smallest possible scale.
 The decomposition aims to minimize the sum of Euclidean distances between documents within the same fairlet. \item \textbf{Finding the Fairlet Center:} Once the dataset is divided into fairlets, we compute the center of each fairlet.
 The center is the document within the fairlet that minimizes the sum of distances to all other documents in the same fairlet.
 This document acts as the representative of the fairlet, summarizing the content while maintaining group balance. \item \textbf{$k$-Median Clustering on Fairlet Centers:} After identifying the centers of all fairlets, we apply the $k$-median clustering algorithm to these centers.
 In the $k$-median problem, we are given a set of points $P$ in a $d$-dimensional space, and we aim to partition them into $k$ clusters $\Pi = \{P_1, \ldots, P_k\}$ that minimize the following cost:

 The number of clusters $k$ is selected such that $k \times (g_1 + g_2)$ equals the desired number of documents in the summary.
 This step ensures that the clusters formed are representative of both social groups. \item \textbf{Summary Construction:} From each $k$-median cluster, we select the center fairlet and include all documents within that fairlet in the final summary.
 By selecting one fairlet from each cluster, we maintain both quality and fairness, as the summary reflects the balanced representation of both groups.
 The resulting extractive summary ensures that the most salient information is captured while maintaining equitable representation of the social groups. \end{enumerate}